mlflow/mlflow/docs/source/llms/deployments/index.rst

           name: gpt-3.5-turbo
           config:
             openai_api_key: $OPENAI_API_KEY
+        limit:
+          renewal_period: minute
+          calls: 10

-In this example, we define an endpoint named ``chat`` that corresponds to the ``llm/v1/chat`` type, which will use the ``gpt-3.5-turbo`` model from OpenAI to return query responses from the OpenAI service.
+In this example, we define an endpoint named ``chat`` that corresponds to the ``llm/v1/chat`` type, which will use the ``gpt-3.5-turbo`` model from OpenAI to return query responses from the OpenAI service, and accept up to 10 requests per minute.

 The MLflow Deployments Server configuration is very easy to update.
 Simply edit the configuration file and save your changes, and the MLflow Deployments Server will automatically